 Sustainability Action sponsored organizations:

-1) Lawrence Creates - Maker space with tool sharing, recycling, and community shared innovation incubator - Lawrence Creates
+1) Lawrence Creates Makerspace - a co-operative community space with tool sharing, recycling, and innovation incubator.

-2) Diesel Health Project - promoting eco-justice in neighborhoods exposed to industrial air and water pollution, by monitoring the pollution and changing policies and enforcement - Diesel Health Project
+2) Diesel Health Project - promoting eco-justice in neighborhoods exposed to industrial air and water pollution, by monitoring the pollution and changing policies and enforcement.

-To subscribe to this newsletter, please click this link > > Subscribe to the Sustainability Action Newsletter. enter your name and e-mail address, and follow the instructions.
-The system will send you a confirmation message with a "Confirmation Link" which you MUST click in order to complete your subscription confirmation.
+To subscribe to this newsletter, please click this link > > Subscribe to the Sustainability Action Newsletter.
+Enter your name and e-mail address, and follow the instructions.
+The system will send you a confirmation message with a "Confirmation Link" which you MUST click in in order to complete your subscription.
 If you don't get the confirmation message, check in your junk mail folder for blocked as spam.